Massimo1167/maxzap/README.md

   Required options are `host`, `username` and `password`.
 Optional keys are `mailbox` (defaults to `INBOX`) and `search` (defaults to `UNSEEN`).

+## Archive and spreadsheet actions

+Two archive actions download an email and its attachments then return metadata that can be appended to a spreadsheet:

+* `gmail_archive` &ndash; stores a Gmail message in a subfolder on Google Drive or under a local directory.
+Provide a `token_file` along with either `drive_folder_id` or `local_dir`.
+* `imap_archive` &ndash; similar functionality for standard IMAP servers.
+It requires `host`, `username` and `password` and the same destination options as `gmail_archive`.

+The resulting metadata dictionary can be passed to `sheets_append` or the new `excel_append` action which writes rows to a local `.xlsx` workbook.

 ## Logging

 Runtime logs are written to `pyzap.log`.
 Use the `--log-level` option of